Is knitting the superior yarn craft? Or crochet? What if they’re two fabulous yet unique crafts?

 - Needle Stoppers

-- Crochet hooks (If you’re a beginner, it’s best to start with a size H crochet hook.)
+- Crochet hooks (A beginner?
+Use a size H crochet hook.)

 - Yarn or crochet thread